sCrypt-Inc/scryptTS-docs/docs/tutorials/escrow.md

 Congratulations!
 You have completed the escrow tutorial!

-The full code can be found in our [boilerplate repository](https://github.com/sCrypt-Inc/boilerplate/blob/master/src/contracts/multisigEscrow.ts).
+The full code can be found in the [sCrypt boilerplate repository](https://github.com/sCrypt-Inc/boilerplate/blob/master/src/contracts/multisigEscrow.ts).